What are the dates/times for the next Louisiana Marathon event(s)?

 What time will the first runners be coming through my area?

-This information will be available in the Spectators Guide which will have details along the course.
-You will also be able to download a Spectators Guide.
+This information will be available in the Race Guide which will have details along the course.
+You will also be able to download a Race Guide.

 Will my road be closed during the marathon?